 Many of these shelters lack the extra features that their expensive counterparts possess (vestibules, vents, windows, etc.), so they may be easier to setup.

-Security means something different to everyone, yet in this case, I’m talking about being secure and safe from the elements by ensuring a shelter’s durability (since no one wants to wake up in the middle of the night in a tent that has collapsed into a body bag).
+Security means something different to everyone, yet in this case, I’m talking about being secure and safe from the elements.

 Typically, the more dependable the material, the more expensive the shelter can be.